Dodgers vs. Nationals Player Props Betting Odds

 Freeman Stats

-- Freeman has recorded 73 hits with 22 doubles, a triple, nine home runs and 27 walks.
-He has driven in 32 runs with six stolen bases.
+- Freeman has 74 hits with 23 doubles, a triple, nine home runs and 27 walks.
+He has driven in 34 runs with six stolen bases.

-- Freeman has picked up at least one hit in 17 straight games.
-During his last 10 games he is hitting .439 with eight doubles, a triple, two home runs, five walks and nine RBI.
+- Freeman hopes to build on an 18-game hitting streak in this matchup.
+In his last 10 outings he is hitting .425 with nine doubles, a home run, five walks and seven RBI.

 Freeman Recent Games